411c0d3d/MonopolyGame/ReadMe.md

 dotnet run --project MonopolyServer
 ```

-Open `http://localhost:5000` in your browser.
-Create a room, share the URL with friends, and start the game when everyone has joined.
+Local testing: Open `http://localhost:5299` in your browser.
+Create a room, add up to 7 bots and play against them.

 ---